glennhoward/fhr-jelly/tests/python-selenium/README.md

 __Note__
 "~" will not resolve to the home directory when used in the py.test command line.

+__Note__
+Please make sure that your running the latest version of Firefox or that your version of Firefox has the Firefox Health Report enabled (Help -> Firefox Health Report should be present)

 Some options for py.test are pre-specified by the file mozwebqa.cfg

 The mozwebqa plugin has advanced command line options for reporting and using